 - avoid stacking with coffee/energy drinks

-For calmer intake patterns, compare matcha for anxiety and matcha vs coffee.
+For calmer intake patterns, compare matcha for anxiety guide and matcha vs coffee.

 When should you stop and seek medical advice?